shoutsid/townhall/README.md

 # Townhall

-Townhall is a Python-based application designed to facilitate interactions using the AssistantAgent and UserProxyAgent classes.
+A Python-based chatbot framework built on the autogen foundation, utilizing advanced agents for dynamic conversations and function orchestration, enhancing and expanding traditional chatbot capabilities.

 ## Features